kubedb/docs/docs/guides/mariadb/clustering/galera-cluster/index.md

 Here,

 - `spec.replicas` is the number of nodes in the cluster.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `MariaDB` objects using Kubernetes API.
-When a `MariaDB` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching MariaDB object name.
-KubeDB operator will also create a governing service for the StatefulSet with the name `<mariadb-object-name>-pods`.
+When a `MariaDB` object is created, KubeDB operator will create a new PetSet and a Service with the matching MariaDB object name.
+KubeDB operator will also create a governing service for the PetSet with the name `<mariadb-object-name>-pods`.

 ```bash
 $ kubectl get mariadb -n demo sample-mariadb -o yaml